convissor/new_york_state_of_health_spreadsheet/README.md

 </blockquote>

 * Log in to https://nystateofhealth.ny.gov/individual/
+* If you haven't completed the process of entering your personal, family and financial information, do so now
-* Go to the "Find a Plan" page (once you've completed the process of entering your personal information)
+* Go to the "Find a Plan" page
 * Click on the "NYSOH Download Links" entry in the bookmarks toolbar
 * Click the "Download Detail" links for the plans you want to compare
 * If you get a Save As dialog box: